 Quantum information science is an enabling field that will give rise to unprecedented capabilities beyond the reach of the current classical technologies.
 Our research is dedicated to harnessing unique quantum phenomena of light and matter, e.g., entanglement, to implement quantum-enhanced applications such as ultra-precise sensing, secure communications, physical simulations, and high-performance computing.
-Our research has been funded by the National Science Foundation (NSF), the Office of Naval Research (ONR), the State of Arizona, and industrial partners.
+Our research has been funded by the National Science Foundation (NSF), the Office of Naval Research (ONR), the Department of Energy, and industrial partners.
 Principal research thrusts of our group are summarized below.

 We employ nonclassical states of light in scalable photonic platforms to carry out quantum simulations and computing, for near-term applications in machine learning, data classification, and solving the dynamics of physical systems.
 At present, we are developing integrated quantum photonic platforms for quantum information processing and machine learning.

 We use nonclassical states of light such as the squeezed state and entangled photons to build sensors that beat the performance of sensors using classical states of light.
 In this thrust, we both study fundamental problems such as quantum sensor networks based on multipartite entanglement and approaches to implement entangled sensor networks.
 We also collaborate with sensing and imaging groups to incorporate quantum resources into existing systems for a substantially improved performance.